slowernews/wisdom-tldr/README.md

 ===
 ###On focus and priorities

-Big wins firsts, only then the details.
+Big wins first.
+Then the details.

 > *'You can do anything, but not everything.' -- David Allen*